AnttiHaerkoenen/vyborg_orthodox/article/slides/slides-seminar-2021.md

 # Bayesian Linear Regression

-- linear model approximates real changes suitably well.
+- linear model approximates real changes suitably well
 - a basic regression model is used to determine the parameters for the whole orthodox civilian parish of Vyborg
 - the results are parameters describing the smaller orthodox population within the city
-- some years, the number of orthodox Vyborgians living in St. Petersburg is counted and added to the number of the orthodox in the summary table of  the poll tax register
+- some years, the orthodox Vyborgians living in St. Petersburg are counted in the number of the orthodox
 - a binary latent variable $ z $
     * equals 1 when the non-resident people are counted in the totals

+# Time series of orthodox population (1)

-# Time series of orthodox population
+# Time series of orthodox population (2)

 # Linear regression